phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 346113
+#Total Number of Tweets: 1228825
-#Number of Clinton Tweets: 332109
+#Number of Trump Tweets: 346485
-#Number of Cruz Tweets: 248601
+#Number of Clinton Tweets: 332424
-#Number of Sanders Tweets: 222869
+#Number of Cruz Tweets: 248925
-#Number of Rubio Tweets: 59952
+#Number of Sanders Tweets: 223045
-#Number of Carson Tweets: 17873
+#Number of Rubio Tweets: 60058
-#Total Number of Tweets:
+#Number of Carson Tweets: 17891
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---